Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

-As is evident from the previous section, panel data in income and consumption are needed to identify the moments of the permanent and transitory shocks and the degrees of insurance to them.
+As is evident from the previous section, panel data on income and consumption are needed to identify the moments of the permanent and transitory shocks and the degrees of insurance to them.
 The Panel Study of Income Dynamics (PSID) provides such data for a representative and continuously evolving sample of U.S. households since $1968$.
-For most of this period, however, the PSID only collected consumption expenditures on food items.
-It is well known that food is an imperfect measure of consumption of nondurable goods, representing a declining fraction of the consumer's basket over time.
-Since $1999$, however, the PSID was drastically redesigned in that it started collecting information over a much broader set of consumption items, currently comprising over 70\% of consumption reported in the National Income and Product Accounts \citep{Blundell_Pistaferri_Saporta-Eksten2016}.
-We, therefore, use the PSID over the period between $1999$ and $2019$, the last available wave when writing this paper; the data are available only biennially.
+For most of this period, the PSID collected expenditures only on food items.
+Since $1999$, however, the PSID was drastically redesigned to collect information over a broader set of consumption categories, currently comprising over 70\% of consumption in the National Income and Product Accounts \citep{Blundell_Pistaferri_Saporta-Eksten2016}.
+We, therefore, use the PSID over the period between $1999$ and $2019$, the last available wave when we started working on this paper; the data are available only biennially.
 This is in contrast to BPP, who use PSID data over $1980$--$1992$ and rely on consumption imputations from the Consumer Expenditure Survey (CEX).
-We return to this point below.

 Our baseline sample consists of married couples in the PSID with a male spouse aged $30$ to $65$.
-We focus on a sample that is representative of the U.S. population, eliminating the supplementary low-income subsample (SEO).
+We focus on a sample that is representative of the U.S. population, eliminating the supplementary low-income subsample.
 Households are also removed in the event of a break-up or remarriage; our analysis thus focuses on income risk rather than on divorce or other household dissolution factors.
-Naturally, we require non-missing data on income, expenditure, and basic demographics.\footnote{We also remove observations with extreme jumps in income or consumption in consecutive years, where a jump is a $\geq$10-fold increase or a $\geq$90\% reduction, or the bottom 0.25\% of the distribution of products of growth rates at $t$ and $t-1$, i.e., large increases followed by large drops, likely reflecting measurement error.} Our final sample consists of 20,866 household-year observations; on average, a household is observed for $5.6$ periods, which corresponds to about $10$ calendar years given the biennial nature of the data.
+Naturally, we require non-missing data on income, expenditure, and basic demographics.\footnote{We also remove observations in the bottom 0.25\% of the distributions of $\Delta y_{it} \Delta y_{it+1}$ and $\Delta c_{it} \Delta c_{it+1}$, i.e., large increases followed by large drops, likely reflecting measurement error, and observations with extreme jumps in income or consumption (\emph{jump}: $\geq$10-fold increase or $\geq$90\% reduction), which likely also reflect measurement error.
+Our results are not sensitive to this sample selection choice.} Our final sample consists of 20,866 household-year observations; on average, a household is observed for $5.6$ periods, which corresponds to about $10$ calendar years given the biennial nature of the data.